-Despite the economic reforms that were enacted during Putin’s first eight years in the Kremlin, including dramatic income tax cuts, sound fiscal consolidation and education and infrastructure investments which helped fuel economic expansion, corruption and entrenched interests block further growth.
-The state maintains a heavy hand in key industries, most recently evidenced by Putin’s intervention in a dispute between the European Commission and Russian energy giant Gazprom when he shielded the latter from an antitrust probe.
+Despite the economic reforms that were enacted during Putin’s first eight years in the Kremlin, including income tax cuts, fiscal consolidation and education and infrastructure investments, which helped fuel economic expansion, corruption and entrenched interests still block growth.
+The state maintains a heavy hand in key industries, as evidenced by Putin’s recent intervention in a dispute between the European Commission and Gazprom.
+The Russian leader shielded the energy giant from an antitrust probe.

-The Kremlin is a majority shareholder in Gazprom which alone accounts for 12 percent of Russian exports.
-The company still reported a $44 billion profit last year but exports are falling and domestic gas production in Europe is on the rise.
-Economy minister Andrei Klepach has warned that Gazprom could find itself under pressure from shale gas competition as early as 2014.
+The Kremlin is a majority shareholder in Gazprom, which alone accounts for 12 percent of Russian exports.
+The company reported a $44 billion profit last year, but exports are falling and domestic gas production in Europe is on the rise.
+Economy Minister Andrei Klepach has warned that Gazprom could find itself under pressure from shale gas competition as early as 2014.

-“However,” he added, “the state has the right to maintain its presence in key and important sectors, including the nuclear power industry and the defense sector.”
+the state has the right to maintain its presence in key and important sectors, including the nuclear power industry and the defense sector.

-For now, taxes and income from fossil fuels still provide up to 60 percent of state revenue and, writes Robert A. Manning in The National Interest, the TNK-BP deal will only “reinforce Russia as a petrostate” while discouraging reformers.
+For now, taxes and income from fossil fuels provide up to 60 percent of state revenue and, Robert A. Manning argues in The National Interest, the TNK-BP deal will only “reinforce Russia as a petrostate” while discouraging reformers.